CCPBioSim/ccpbiosim.github.io/pages/source/software-dash.md

 ## Software in Early Development/Being Addopted for Maintenance

 These packages have repositories on our organisation repository, but the code is either in early stage development or in the process of being addopted for long-term maintenance.
+These packages may have some CI but will not be complete and will be in active but early stage development.
+Releases will be more sporadic and code here might be unstable for production use.

 | Application | Repository and CI Snapshot |
 | ----------- | -------------------------- |